joa24jm/literature_review/README.md

     - other stakeholders
 - Data available or not or on request?
 - TBD: Does the model solve a real health care problem or not?
+  - Rather into discussion than for each paper separately